g-borgulya/infra-webapp-base-for-aws/README.md

 This new hosted zone will only be known and used by the public, when it's connected to the root DNS account.
 There will be an NS type record automatically created for the subdomain (`dev.example.com`).
 Then go to the AWS root account, Route 53, and select the hosted zone of the root DNS (`example.com`).
 Select `Create record`.
 For the subdomain use the new subdomain (`dev`), the record type has to be `NS`.

-## Create generic a HTTPS certificate
+## Creating generic a HTTPS certificate

 We'll need a certificate that can be used for serving any backends or frontends using HTTPS.